 If big cities aren’t your jam, there are lots of equally fascinating, smaller cities with their own unique vibe to make this list of the best places to teach English in Japan.
 Why not teach English in Kyoto?
 You can even tutor for your host family!

-If you’re really into Japanese history, then this city is the perfect place for you to teach English in Japan.
+If you’re really into Japanese history and want to find jobs in Japan for English speakers, then this city is the perfect place for you to teach English in Japan.
 Kyoto was previously Japan’s imperial city for several centuries, before the capital moved to Edo, now modern-day Tokyo.
 Therefore, Kyoto is chock-full of enough Buddhist temples, Shinto shrines, palaces, gardens, and ancient monuments to make your head spin.
 It’s pretty all year round, although you may find yourself jostling for elbow room with loads of tourists who descend on the town to ogle sakura (cherry blossom) in spring and koyo (colored leaves) in fall.

 When you aren’t busy teaching, be sure to check out Kyoto’s must-see places: Kiyomizudera, Kinkakuji, Arashiyama, Fushimi Inari Shrine, and the Gion district where you can spot maiko girls training to become geisha.
 If you’re teaching in Japan in July, don’t miss Kyoto’s Gion Matsuri, one of the big three festivals not to miss in Japan.